When you’re growing as a person, you’ll find yourself alone at some point.

 People of a similar social status and mindset.

 Sometimes this is a personal decision, other times it that comes about by happenstance.
-Your social circle is normally made up of people you work with or live near.
+Your social circle is usually made up of people you work with or live near.
 But how many of your friends are such because you choose them and they choose you?

 How many are at a higher level than you?
 Make a lot of money by most peoples standards?
 Have their own business?
 Travel the world?
 Are in great shape?
 Have great people skills?